 We also supply fantastic easy brew bags.
 Real coffee, made easy.
 Check them out here.

-Our last advice to drink coffee over energy drinks, is the amount of sugar they contain!
-Below we weighed out the amount of sugar in just one can, of one of the leading energy drink providers - 52 grams! (coffee is naturally, virtually sugar free).
+LAST thoughts and why we choose to drink coffee over energy drinks... the shear amount of sugar they contain!
+Below we weighed out the amount of sugar in just a single can of one of the leading energy drink providers - 52 grams! (coffee is naturally, virtually sugar free!).

 Please note: caffeine, as well as exercise, may be dehydrating, so drink plenty of water also to replenish your system.